The Diet Chef

 As I mentioned, the total prep and cooking time for this recipe is just 30 minutes.
 Plus, everything is cooked in the same pan.
 So you can expect both cooking and clean-up to be a breeze!

-Also, keep in mind, this pan seared halibut recipe makes enough for 4 servings.
-And of course, you can easily double or triple it for a bigger group.
+Also, keep in mind this pan fried halibut recipe makes enough for 4 servings.
+And, of course, you can easily double or triple it for a bigger group.

-With all that said, let's dive into this pan seared halibut recipe.
+With all that said, let's dive into how to pan sear halibut.

 A halibut fillet coated in olive oil on a grey plate.